hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 inside the theatre.
 There I saw two persons whom I identified, one of them being Patwardhan, the editor of Sudharak, and the other Kulkarni, a teacher in the New Marathi School.
-I then came out and informed my brother of this, when
-979he went in and saw them.
+I then came out and informed my brother of this, when he went in and saw them.
 We then waited for the termination of the performance.
 It soon came to an end.
 Kulkarni was the first to leave the theatre, and I dealt him a blow, which was not heavy, near the entrance to the lane opposit Hamjekjan's gymnasium.
 It must have struck him lightly on the back and part of the head.
 Two or three persons were walking with him at the time.
 Having dealt the blow I hurried away.
-Patwardhan, who left (the theatre) after (Kulkarni), was closely followed by my brother, whom 1 joined in the Budhwar (Peth).
+Patwardhan, who left (the theatre) after (Kulkarni), was closely followed by my brother, whom I joined in the Budhwar (Peth).
 While we were thus following him, we reached a place just below, the dilapidated tower in the Shalukar lane, when my brother, stepping forward, gave a blow to Patwardhan with a piece of iron piping.
 That blow must have struck him on the head near the ear.
 About three or four persons must have been walking with him at this time.
 After